Intelligent Self-Service: Help your customers do more with less (effort)

 Creating the right intelligent self-service model

 Reducing customer effort through ISS means automating many simple requests for information, and increasing efficiency and customer satisfaction in the process.
-In the report Five Key CRM Trends For 2018 That Shape How Companies Drive Relationship And Revenue, Forrester wrote “Companies that master the interplay between AI, automation and human relationships will dominate their industries.”
+In the report on CRM Trends, Forrester wrote, “Companies that master the interplay between AI, automation and human relationships will dominate their industries.”

 With an intelligent integration of machine learning, ISS can actually get better and more efficient over time, says Morgan.
 “The ideal system should be able to predict customer issues and recommend solutions proactively.”